Chipped Nails and Cheesecake

 "Great," he lies, his plate nearly empty except for a puddle of pink juice that's starting to congeal.

 The dessert negotiation is brief.
-Predictable.
 He says yes because the silence needs filling.
 She says no because she's maintaining some boundary he doesn't understand.
 They compromise: his cheesecake, her coffee.
 Black.
 No sugar.
 No cream.
-No mercy.

 The cheesecake arrives violated by raspberry sauce, a red spiral that looks like someone opened a vein over pristine white.
 The plate is too big.
 The slice is too small.
 The garnish, a mint leaf, seems embarrassed to be there.

 She watches him slide the fork through it.
 The layers separate cleanly.
 Graham cracker crust crumbles.
 Cream cheese filling yields.
 Raspberry bleeds.
-The first bite is so sweet it makes his teeth ache, makes him think of cavities, of decay, of things rotting from the inside out.
+The first bite is so sweet it makes his teeth ache, makes him think of cavities, of decay, of things rotting from the inside.

 "Good?" she asks, but her eyes are tracking the couple two tables over.
 The woman's crying silently, mascara drawing black rivers down her cheeks.
 The man's scrolling through his phone.
 Nobody's eating.
-Their plates sit untouched, food cooling into something accusatory.
+Their plates sit untouched.

-"Yeah," he says.
+"Yeah."
 The cheesecake tastes like trying too hard.
-Like a metaphor that's too obvious.
-Like this date.

 Her coffee sends up steam signals she ignores.
 One sugar packet sits beside it, unopened, a small surrender she won't make.
-Her attention fractures: the muted TV showing a car chase that ends the same way they all do, the waiter texting someone named Trevor about getting off work, the fluorescent light above them that buzzes every twenty seconds.
+Her attention fractures: the muted TV showing a car chase, the waiter texting someone named Trevor, the fluorescent light above them that buzzes every twenty seconds.
 He's counted.
-It's something to do.

 "I'm good."
 She wraps both hands around her mug like she's protecting it.
-Or like it's protecting her.
-Her knuckles are white.
+Her knuckles go white.
 There's a scar on her left hand, between thumb and forefinger.
 Thin.
 Precise.
 The kind you get from something sharp you didn't see coming.

 He eats another bite.
-She takes a sip of coffee and winces.
-Too hot.
+She takes a sip and winces.
+Too hot, maybe.
 Or too bitter.

-The check arrives in a black leather folder that's held more bad news than a doctor's office.
+The check arrives in a black leather folder.
 The total is exactly what he expected and more than he wanted.
 He reaches.
 She doesn't.
 No dance.
-No pretense.
-Just the soft scratch of pen on paper, the tip calculation that says he's generous but not desperate, the signature that will show up on his statement like a scar.
+Just the soft scratch of pen on paper, the tip calculation that says generous without desperate, the signature that will show up on his statement like evidence.

 They gather their things.
 She puts on lipstick without looking, muscle memory guiding the color back to her mouth.
 He pockets three mints from the bowl by the register.
 The hostess wishes them a good night in a tone that suggests she's said it ten thousand times and meant it zero.